kent-map/kent/18c/18c-shadwell-biography.md

 <br><br>
 'Ay, and so be clap'd : If he would force the Surgeon to cure us at the Government's Charge, it would be a mighty Encouragement to us; but our Rogue of a Loblolly Doctor, being not satisfied with his Twopences, must have a Note for two Months Pay for every Cure; and the last time the Ship was paid, between the Officers, and the Sailors, he swept above half the Ship's Company's Money into his own Hat' (p25).
 <br><br>
-Mr Norris is discussing the fine imposed on sailors by the Navy for treating venereal diseases.
+A fine was imposed on sailors by the Navy for treating venereal diseases at this period.

 After Shadwell's comedic yet bleak introduction to Deal and its vices, the Fair Quaker, Dorcas Zeal, presents a purer and contrasting side to life in the town.
 Deal in the late 17th century was a town of around 3000 inhabitants with about 500 communicants at the parish church of St Leonard. (p41 history of Deal) It had a Quaker community from at least the 1650s.[^ref p118 The History of Deal] and in a 1689 pamphlet entitled 'A Letter from a Friend in Noddy Land', attitudes to Quakerism are revealed: 'We took in divers Passengers as we passed down the Channel, some of which I shall name unto thee, because they may be of great use unto us in this place; there was (let me see) Humh—Thomas Giddybrains, Arthur Holderforth, Geofery Crackwit, Marmaduke Featherpate, and Humphrey Shakenoddle; besides some She-Friends that freely offered themselves with much chearfulness to accompany the Brethren into any Region whatsoever, for the sake of Propagating the Bull-and-Mouth Strain (p48-9 “A Letter from a Friend in Noddy Land”.
 <br><br>